 - Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

 - Ligaments and Muscles: A complex network of ligaments and muscles, such as the masseter and temporalis, support TMJ function and jaw movement.
-Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.
+Pain and stiffness, common in TMD, often arise from tension or inflammation in these muscles.

 How TMD Affects Jaw Function